Sign In / Sign Out

 A: Typically, only summer programs are available.
 Planning ahead is crucial.
 The latest you should take the study abroad is the summer before the semester you plan to graduate.

 Q: Can I take the required study abroad after I graduate?

 A: No. Students need to take the study abroad before they graduate and before they enroll in the capstone seminar.
 You CANNOT graduate without fulfilling the study abroad requirement.

 Q: Are there any exceptions to the study abroad requirement?

-A: Because one of the goals is to get to know your peers in the degree program and our faculty, we do not allow any exceptions to the study abroad requirement.
-However, if you have a truly extraordinary circumstance, you should schedule an appointment to speak with your advisor no later than February 1 before the summer in which you would do your study abroad.
+A: Because one of the goals is to get to know your peers in the degree program and our faculty, we do not allow exceptions to the study abroad requirement.
+However, if you have a truly extraordinary circumstance, you should schedule an appointment to speak with your advisor no later than Feb.
+1 before the summer in which you would do your study abroad.